Hand & Upper Extremity Fellowship

 About Our Upper Extremity Microsurgery Fellowship

 The Hand and Microsurgery Fellowship at BIDMC is a one-year ACGME post-residency fellowship training program.
 The goal of the fellowship is to train fellows in the art and science of upper extremity pathology and surgery.
 It has been in existence since the early 1990’s.
-In the academic year 2020/2021, this fellowship will also formally merge with the Orthopedic Fellowship to become one BIDMC Combined Ortho-Plastic Surgery Hand Fellowship Program, with a full complement of 3 hand fellows.
-Currently, the two fellowships are already moving to a full integration, sharing the same faculty, didactics and rotations.
-As part of the fellowship experience, fellows have the opportunity to work with hand attending faculty from BIDMC, Atrius/New England Baptist Hospital, Boston Children's Hospital, and the Shriners Hospital for Children in Boston.
+In the academic year 2020/2021, this fellowship became one BIDMC Combined Ortho-Plastic Surgery Hand Fellowship Program, with a full complement of three hand fellows.
+As part of the fellowship experience, fellows have the opportunity to work with hand attending faculty from BIDMC, BI-Needham, New England Baptist Hospital, Boston Children's Hospital, and Atrius.

 Fellows spend dedicated time on the hand plastic surgery service, as well as the orthopedic service.
 OR cases and clinic experience is available at the New England Baptist Hospital.

-The program begins on July 1st and concludes on June 30 of the following year.
-With the formal merger in 2020-2021, the program will start on August 1 and end on July 31.
+The program begins on August 1 and end on July 31.
 The program participates in the National Residency Match Program, and it is highly competitive.
 Interested applications should submit their applications to the American Society for Surgery of the Hand (ASSH).
 Follow the instructions on their website.

 Eligibility